code-with-amitk/Code-examples/System-Design/Scalable/tinyurl/Design.md

 # Tinyurl
-- **What?** This service will provide short aliases redirecting to long URLs.
+- **What?** This service will provide shortened aliases redirecting to long URLs.
+Users are redirected to longURL as they hit short URL.
 - **Why?** Short links save a lot of space when displayed, printed, messaged, or tweeted.
 Additionally, users are less likely to mistype shorter URLs.

+- **This is Read Heavy Application.
+Read:Write=100:1**
+  - Read Request = Redirection = 100
+  - Write Request = Create shortURL = 1

 ## [To Cover](/System-Design/Scalable/README.md)